Role of defects in atom probe analysis of sol-gel silica: Materials and Methods

 \subsection{Theoretical and computational methods}

-The amorphous silica matrices are modelled by assuming an ideal $\beta$-cristobalite structure with a density of $0.0662$ atoms/\AA$^3$.
-The Monte Carlo approach developed by Wooten, Winer and Weaire \cite{www} is used to generate defect-free amorphous structures of SiO$_2$.
-In this method, the structure of the material is represented as a network of interconnected atoms and its equilibrium configuration is found by Monte Carlo moves acting on such initial structures by displacing the atoms \cite{bomc}.
-The acceptance (rejection) criterion of the atomic displacement is chosen according to the Boltzmann probability distribution, where the decrease (increase) in potential energy is evaluated using a force field parameterised for SiO$_2$ \cite{keating}.
-The resulting defect-free minimum-energy amorphous silica matrices are contained in a cubic box with periodic boundary conditions.
-In particular, we have generated three different sizes of simulation cells corresponding to a cubic box with an edge of $L=10.283$ \AA, $L=14.26$ \AA \ and $L=21.39$ \AA \ (see Figure S.4 of the SI for an image of one of the structures obtained).\\
+To produce defect-free amorphous silicon dioxide matrices, we assume ideal beta-cristobalite structures with a density of $0.0662$ atoms/\AA$^3$.
+The Monte Carlo (MC) approach developed by Wooten, Winer and Weaire \cite{www} is then used to optimise the atomic configurations.
+In this method, the structure of the material is represented as a network of interconnected atoms, to which we first make a series of random bond changes, all of which are accepted.
+This results in a randomised structure, which was then annealed at constant volume by lowering the temperature at each step and performing a series of atomic displacements to optimise the bonding topology \cite{bomc}.
+The criterion for accepting (rejecting) such displacements is chosen according to the Boltzmann probability distribution, where the decrease (increase) in potential energy is evaluated using a force field parameterised for SiO$_2$ \cite{keating}, similar to molecular dynamics simulations \cite{mdref1,mdref2,mdref3,mdref4}.
+In this framework, we can amorphise the structures independently of their initial configurations and find minimum-energy configurations by annealing in a very efficient way.
+The resulting defect-free amorphous silica matrices are contained in a cubic box with periodic boundary conditions.
+In particular, we have generated three different sizes of simulation cells corresponding to a cubic box with an edge of $L=10.283$ \AA, $L=14.26$ \AA \ and $L=21.39$ \AA \ (see Figure S.3 of the SI for an image of one of the structures obtained).\\

-The optical properties of these systems are evaluated in the framework of linear response theory by calculating the imaginary part of the complex dielectric tensor $\epsilon^{(2)}_{\alpha,\beta}$ (where $\alpha,\beta$ denotes the tensor components with respect to a set of Cartesian axes), whose spatial average is linearly related to the absorption coefficient (modulo some weighting factors, see Figures S.7 and S.8 of the SI for a plot of the real and imaginary parts of $\epsilon(\omega)$ and the refractive index, which is in the range 1.5-1.7 in the energy region of interest).
+The optical properties of these systems are evaluated in the framework of linear response theory by calculating the imaginary part of the complex dielectric tensor $\epsilon^{(2)}_{\alpha,\beta}$ (where $\alpha,\beta$ denotes the tensor components with respect to a set of Cartesian axes), whose spatial average is linearly related to the absorption coefficient (modulo some weighting factors).
 In our calculations, local field effects (LFE) are neglected and the expression for $\epsilon^{(2)}_{\alpha,\beta}$ is given by \cite{taioli2009electronic,taioli2024advancements}